You’ve picked a theme and added some personal touches. It’s time to publish! On WordPress.com, that means a post or a page.

 Then, click Add Media.

-Once the file uploads, click Insert to put it into the post, or Edit to see the file’s details:
+Once the file uploads, click on it to select it, then click on Insert to put it into the post, or hover over the thumbnail and click on the pencil icon to see the file’s details:

 If you click Edit, you’ll be able to give the image a caption and a description, then click Insert to put the image into the post.